 Conditions of appointment

 All appointments made to the University are subject to the receipt of references satisfactory to the University; proof of identity and right to work within the UK; proof of earnings and qualifications; continuing fitness to work; and a period of probation.

 As part of its commitment to the better health of all its employees and students, London Metropolitan University has adopted a policy of no smoking, other than in designated external smoking areas.
-The policy will operate at all University Sites.
+The policy will operate at all University sites.

 Disclosure and Barring Service (DBS) checks